magicmq/pyspigot-documentation/README.md

 - Comprehensive logging of script errors/exceptions
 - And much more!

+## Getting Started

+See the [Quick Start Guide](quickstart.md) for a brief tutorial.
+Check out the rest of the documentation for more advanced usage.

 ## Examples

 Check out any of the [examples](examples.md) to see PySpigot in action.

+## Links

+- PySpigot's GitHub repository can be viewed [here](https://github.com/magicmq/pyspigot).
 - JavaDocs for the project can be viewed [here](https://docs.magicmq.dev/pyspigot/).
 - Check out PySpigot on GitHub [here](https://github.com/magicmq/PySpigot).
 - Also check out Jython on Github [here](https://github.com/jython/jython).